-Cognitive behavioral therapy (CBT) with exposure and response prevention (ERP) is considered the treatment of choice for obsessive compulsive disorder.
+Cognitive behavioral therapy (CBT) with Exposure and Response Prevention (ERP) is considered the treatment for OCD.
 ERP is supported by a large body of research and studies show that most people with OCD respond favorably to this type of treatment.

 For more information about OCD or to schedule an appointment with an OCD treatment specialist at Austin Anxiety and Behavioral Health Services please call (512) 246-7225 or email us at [email protected] We are currently accepting new patients at our Round Rock and Austin therapy offices.